Empower Your Practice

 Comprehensive guides on starting a therapist private practice in the UK can help you build a robust operational foundation.

 Data security is non-negotiable in healthcare.
-Private clinics in the UK handle sensitive personal information, and the consequences of a data breach can be severe.
-Regulatory frameworks such as GDPR, ISO 27001, and CQC standards set the bar for how patient data should be protected.
+Private clinics in the US handle sensitive personal information, and the consequences of a data breach can be severe.
+Regulatory frameworks such as HIPAA, HITECH, and ISO 27001 set the bar for how patient data should be protected.
 Your choice of online medical notes software plays a central role in meeting these obligations.

-The General Data Protection Regulation (GDPR) requires that personal data be processed lawfully, fairly, and transparently.
-For healthcare providers, this means implementing technical and organisational measures to safeguard patient records.
-Medesk is designed with GDPR at its core, separating personal information from medical records and ensuring that data is only accessible to authorised personnel.
+The Health Insurance Portability and Accountability Act (HIPAA) requires that protected health information (PHI) be safeguarded through a combination of administrative, physical, and technical controls.
+For healthcare providers, this means ensuring that HIPAA compliant medical notes are stored, transmitted, and accessed only by authorized personnel.
+Medesk is designed with compliance at its core, separating personal information from medical records and ensuring that data is only accessible to authorized users.

 access_permission [en]

-Patients have the right to access, correct, or delete their data, and the system supports these requests through secure patient portal functionality.
+Patients have the right to access, correct, or request deletion of their data, and the system supports these requests through secure patient portal functionality.

 ISO 27001 certification